Skip to main content

 Data That Stays in the Cluster

-• Raw filesystem data — The agent doesn't mount or read container filesystems
+• Raw filesystem data: the agent does not mount or read container filesystems

-• Network traffic — The agent doesn't capture or inspect network traffic
+• Network traffic: the agent does not capture or inspect network traffic

 Namespace Scoping